Jmastro88/COVID-19-Prediction-Model-and-Visualizations/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to provide data visualizations and machine learning to predict the possiblity of someone having covid-19 based off of their symptoms and underlying conditions
+The purpose of this project is to provide data visualizations and machine learning to predict the possibility of someone having covid-19 based off of their symptoms and underlying conditions

 ### Methods Used
 * Machine Learning